Thijme Verheijen: VVV-Venlo

-Verheijen made his senior debut for VVV-Venlo in the Eerste Divisie on 13 August 2021, starting in a 2–1 away loss to TOP Oss at the Frans Heesen Stadion.

-He scored his first professional goal on 12 August 2022 in a 2–1 away win over De Graafschap at the De Vijverberg.
+He made his senior debut for the club on 13 August 2021 in the Eerste Divisie, starting as a left winger in a 2–1 away loss to TOP Oss at the Frans Heesen Stadion.
+Verheijen scored his first professional goal on 12 August 2022, netting the equaliser in a 2–1 away victory over De Graafschap at the De Vijverberg.

-His performances at the start of the 2022–23 Eerste Divisie season earned him praise, with media describing him as "the revelation of the early season".
-He was noted for his late attacking runs into the penalty area and strength in individual duels.
-In 2023, he received the Jan Klaassens Award, the club's annual prize for its best youth player.
+His performances early in the 2022–23 Eerste Divisie season earned widespread praise in the Dutch media, where he was described as one of the revelations of the campaign's opening phase.
+He was noted in particular for his late attacking runs into the penalty area and strength in individual duels.